-The survey will be even more useful to larger nonprofits because of extensive changes that the Internal Revenue Service has made to the annual form 990 information tax return.
+The survey will be even more useful to larger nonprofits because of extensive changes that the Internal Revenue Service has made to the annual form 990 tax return.

 Since 2001 the IRS has encouraged charities to go through a set of steps to ensure that executive compensation is set appropriately.
 On the revised form 990, the IRS has standardized reporting to make comparing salaries easier and requires charities to provide information about the process they use to set the salaries of employees who receive $150,000 or more in total compensation.

-The survey will help you navigate through this new process and will be a primary tool to help you document the rationale you use to set the salaries you pay your executives.
+The survey will help you navigate through this process and will be a primary tool to help you document the rationale you use to set the salaries you pay your executives.